ntop/ntopng/doc/src/advanced_features/authentication.rst

 .. figure:: ../img/advanced_features_http_authenticator.png
   :align: center
-  :alt: HTTP Autentication Settings
+  :alt: HTTP Authentication Settings
   :scale: 80

-  HTTP Autentication Settings
+  HTTP Authentication Settings

 The only needed parameter is HTTP Server URL.
 Here is a description of the API: